 The Fellows will have an opportunity to build their knowledge and skills, provide support to partner-country institutions, and promote long-term ties between the U.S. and the partner country.

 Fellows will work with ministry officials as “technical specialists”, immersing themselves in ongoing assignments and new initiatives, at the direction and under the supervision of host government officials.
 They will have the opportunity to work on issues related to their sector and contribute to public policy-related projects that benefit the host country.
-In addition, Fellows will undertake an independent research project related to their area of expertise.
+In addition, Fellows will undertake an independent professional project related to their area of expertise.

-Fellows will be hosted a ministry or institution and spend approximately 80% of their time carrying out ministry-directed projects.
-Approximately 20% of their time will be dedicated to their independent research project.
+Fellows will be hosted by a ministry or institution and spend approximately 80% of their time carrying out ministry-directed projects.
+Approximately 20% of their time will be dedicated to their independent professional project.
 Fellows must work with their ministry supervisors to agree upon a schedule, which will be determined on an individualized basis and will take different forms depending on the country and the placement.

 Fulbright Public Policy Fellowships are available in three world regions: Africa (Botswana, Ghana, and Rwanda); Western Hemisphere (Peru and Colombia); and East Asia and the Pacific (Cambodia, Thailand, Vietnam, Timor-Leste, and Fiji).

 US Embassies, Fulbright Commissions (where applicable), and host country governments will coordinate placements in a host country ministry or institution in a variety of public policy areas.
 Applicants should apply for their country of choice but should be aware that in some cases their applications will be considered for other countries in the same region.

 All qualified applicants with skills applicable to public policy in any field are eligible and encouraged to apply.
 Preferred fields of interest and/or potential ministry hosts, along with language requirements, for each country are: